Cinema of Serbia: Kingdom of Yugoslavia (1918–1941)

 Cinema was established reasonably early in Serbia with 12 films having been produced before the start of World War II.
 Ernest Bošnjak was a notable filmmaker from Sombor, who directed and produced several well-received genre films and documentaries.
 Other film pioneers from Vojvodina are Aleksandar Lifka and Vladimir Totović.
 Stanislav Krakov was a notable documentary filmmaker and writer.
 His movie Golgota Srbije (1930) is notable for its depiction of the interwar period.

-In 1931, the government introduced a new state law covering the cinema, which promoted the rise of domestic production.
+In 1931, the government introduced a new state law covering cinema, which promoted the rise of domestic production.
 Prior to that, most local production companies went bankrupt, because of high taxes, a lack of state policy protecting domestic companies, and the attractive offer of cheap foreign-produced films on the market for screening (mostly French, German and American).
 In 1932 there were more movies produced than in the whole period between 1918 and 1931.
 Through lobbying by foreign companies the law which favoured and protected domestic cinema was withdrawn and local production was reduced to its prior state with only a few movies produced.

 Serbian poet Stanislav Vinaver and Boško Tokin were the pioneers of film criticism and film theory in the country.

 Notable films from this period include Sve radi osmeha, Rudareva sreća, Kralj Čarlstona, Grešnica bez greha and Kroz buru i oganj.
 The most notable of the prewar films is Mihailo Popović's The Battle of Kosovo from 1939, while the best documentary is considered to be Priča jednog dana by Maks Kalmić.

 Republic of Yugoslavia (1945—1992)

 After World War II

 After the victory of the Yugoslav Partisans, the newly founded state formed the Federal Committee for Cinematography, which was organized into six regional centers, one for each socialist republic.
-The Faculty of Dramatic Arts (under the name Academy for Theatre Arts) was founded as the main education institution for education in the country.
+The Faculty of Dramatic Arts (under the name Academy for Theatre Arts) was founded as the main educational institution for education in the country.
 A new studio complex known as Film City in Košutnjak was built and several monthly film magazines were started.

 Most films produced after World War II were action films, adventures, partisan films, adaptations, historical dramas, documentaries and film news (chronicles of everyday life).